casact/chainladder-python/docs/modules/development.rst

 -----------------------
 Having full access to all axes of the `Triangle` along with the powerful formulation of ``patsy`` allows for substantial customization of the model fit.
-For example, we can include 'LOB' interactions, and
+For example, we can include 'LOB' interactions with piecewise linear coefficients to reduce model complexity.

   >>> clrd = cl.load_sample('clrd')['CumPaidLoss'].groupby('LOB').sum()
   >>> clrd=clrd[clrd['LOB'].isin(['ppauto', 'comauto'])]